Actor Ezra Miller arrested again in Hawaii - NewsBreak

 The Hawaii Police Department reported that the incident happened on Tuesday, April 19, shortly after 1 a.m.

 According to police, Miller became irate after being asked to leave the home and reportedly threw a chair that hit a 26-year-old woman on the forehead.
-Police said she refused treatment for a cut.‘Justice League’ actor Ezra Miller arrested at Hawaii bar
+Police said she refused treatment for a cut.DOJ: Man living in St. Albans halfway house enticed 13-year-old

 Miller was arrested at approximately 1:30 a.m. for second-degree assault after police located Miller on the road during a traffic stop in Kea‘au.